Essex Court Chambers

 Essex Court Chambers is a set of commercial barristers in Lincoln's Inn Fields, central London.
-It has 96 tenants, of whom 45 are King's Counsel, also known as Silks.
+It has 110 tenants, of whom 55 are King's Counsel, also known as Silks.
 It is considered by legal commentators to be one of the 'Magic Circle' of London's most prestigious commercial barristers' chambers.

+The members of Essex Court Chambers are recognised specialists in all areas of commercial and financial litigation, arbitration, public law and public international law.
+Specialist practice areas include banking & finance, civil fraud, asset-tracing, crypto, modern chancery, international human rights, offshore, insolvency, insurance & reinsurance, energy, trade, shipping, revenue and employment.

 The former Lord Chief Justice, Sir John Thomas, was a member of Essex Court Chambers when he was at the Bar.
 Other members or former members of Essex Court Chambers include Lord Collins of Mapesbury, Dame Rosalyn Higgins, Sir Christopher Greenwood, Lord Millett, Lord Steyn, Lord Savile and Lord Mustill.

 The set is named after their former premises at 4 Essex Court in the Temple which it left in 1994.
 The chambers in its current incarnation date back to 1961.
 Lord Mustill, Michael Kerr (later Lord Justice Kerr), Anthony Evans (later Lord Justice Evans), Anthony Diamond (later Judge Diamond QC) and Robert MacCrindle were its founding members.
-The Singapore office opened in July 2009 and is located in Maxwell Chambers.